Ireland’s Global Marketplace at the Epcot International Food and Wine Festival returns with the same menu in 2023. As always, it’s a show-stopper.

 - Italy Marketplace

-Or try our entire guide to the 2022 Epcot Food and Wine Festival.
+Or try our entire list of menus for the 2023 Epcot Food and Wine Festival.

 What are your thoughts on the Ireland booth at Food and Wine?
 Will you stop in for one or all of these items?